bugadani/bugadani.github.io/_posts/2025-02-20-probe-rs-server.markdown

 ## Configuration

-Before starting the server, you will need to do configure it.
+Before starting the server, you will need to configure it.
 To do so, create a `.probe-rs.toml` (or YAML, or JSON, but I'll be using TOML in this article) file in your home folder on the server.
 Currently the only thing you can define is a list of users, but in the future we'll have more options.
 For each user you will need to assign a unique token.
 Clients will need to specify this